5 Easy Ways To Process Virtual Payments In 2020

 Add touch-free mobile payment solutions

-You can also add a contactless terminal that accepts various types of payment types, including credit and debit cards, Apple Pay, and Google Pay, which use NFC (near field communication) technology.
+You can also add a contactless terminal that accepts various types of payment types, including credit and debit cards, Apple Pay, and Google Pay, which use NFC (near-field communication) technology.
+You can now offer Tap to pay through the Stax iOS mobile app.

 Manage virtual payments requests with email invoicing